im-varun/sareq/ROADMAP.md

 - Add custom logger for logging activity of the application
 - Add support for input from files
 - Add support for output to files
+- Add support for passing URL query strings separately using a flag as a convenience